walmartlabs/concord-website/docs/getting-started/concord-dsl.md

   - log: "Yep, we just did"
 ```

-In both cases, the server will start a "child" process with a copy of
+In both cases, the server starts a "child" process with a copy of
-the original process state and use `onCancel` or `onFailure` as an
+the original process state and uses `onCancel` or `onFailure` as an
 entry point.

 **Note**: if a process was never suspended (e.g. had no forms or no
-forms were submitted), then `onCancel`/`onFailures` will receive a
+forms were submitted), then `onCancel`/`onFailures` receive a
 copy of the initial state of a process, which was created when the
 original process was started by the server.

 This means that no changes in the process state before suspension
 will be visible to the "child" processes:

 ```yaml
 flows:
   main: